tommyha/tommyha/README.md

 ### Hi there 👋 I'm Tommy HA 👋
+I am: programmer, engineer, designer, manager, hardware hacker.

+- 🔭 I'm a creative technologist, basically, I think and work in the intersection of Creativity, security, technology, and people.
+- 📫 These days I do more technology and people management than anything else.
+I suppose that's the natural evolution of things.
-- 🔭 A creative technologist, looking to improve the humankind and the way we create and use technology.
+- 😄 looking to improve the humankind and the way we create and use technology.
-- 😄 Like to speak with people, and learn new things about life, software, technology, fishing, .
+- 😄 Like to speak with people, and learn new things about life, software, technology, and fishing.
 - 💬 let's talk.